zer0Kerbal/SpecialPartsDivision/docs/ManualInstallation.md

 ### If Downloaded from CurseForge/OverWolf manual download

-To install, place the KlockheedMartian folder inside your Kerbal Space Program's GameData folder:
+To install, place the `KlockheedMartian` folder inside your Kerbal Space Program's GameData folder:

-* **REMOVE ANY OLD VERSIONS OF THE PRODUCT BEFORE INSTALLING**, including any other fork:
+* **REMOVE ANY OLD VERSIONS OF THE PRODUCT BEFORE INSTALLING**
   * Delete `<KSP_ROOT>/GameData/KlockheedMartian/SpecialPartsDivision`
 * Extract the package's `KlockheedMartian` folder into your KSP's GameData folder as follows:
   * `<PACKAGE>/KlockheedMartian` --> `<KSP_ROOT>/GameData/`